Lyrical subject

 The lyrical subject, lyrical speaker or lyrical I is the voice or person in charge of narrating the words of a poem or other lyrical work.
 The lyrical subject is a conventional literary figure, historically associated with the author, although it is not necessarily the author who speaks for themselves in the subject.

 The lyrical subject may be an anonymous, non-personal, or stand-alone entity; the author as a subject; the author's persona or some other character appearing and participating within the story of a poem (an example would be the lyrical speaker of The Raven by Edgar Allan Poe - a lonely man who misses his lost love Leonor, not Edgar Allan Poe), whether fictitious or factual.
-Therefore, the lyrical subject is the character to which the author intends to give life in his text.
-Although sometimes the author can refer to himself, he will always do so in the form of a speaker and not directly.
+Therefore, the lyrical subject is the character to which the author intends to give life in their text.
+Although sometimes the author can refer to themself, they will always do so in the form of a speaker and not directly.
 The subject functions as a revealing agent of experiences and the emotions of the poem.